LL.M. in International Human Rights Law

 - Public International Law (3 credits)

-- A choice between either of the four elective courses below:
+- A choice between either of the five elective courses below:

 - Comparative Law, Comparative Constitutional Law, or Comparative Legal Traditions (3 credits)